eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### allowImportNames

-You can also specify `allowImportNames` on objects inside of `patterns`.
-In this case, the specified names are applied only to the specified `group`.
+You can also specify `allowImportNames` within objects inside the `patterns` array.
+In this case, the specified names apply only to the associated `group` or `regex` property.

 Note: `allowImportNames` cannot be used in combination with `importNames`, `importNamePattern` or `allowImportNamePattern`.